U.S. cannabis firm Curaleaf falls in Canada trading debut

-TORONTO (Reuters) - U.S. cannabis retailer Curaleaf Holdings Inc CURA.CD opened lower in its trading debut in Toronto on Monday after amassing $400 million in the biggest equity raising in Canada’s marijuana industry.
+TORONTO, Oct 29 (Reuters) - U.S. cannabis retailer Curaleaf Holdings Inc opened lower in its trading debut in Toronto on Monday after amassing $400 million in the biggest equity raising in Canada’s marijuana industry.

 Curaleaf opened at C$8.70 on the Canadian Securities Exchange (CSE), compared with the offer price of C$11.45, which was near the top end of a previously disclosed range of C$8.56 to C$11.47 per security.

 It was trading 17.1 percent higher at C$10.19 at 10:26 a.m.
-ET, compared with a 0.75 percent gain in the Toronto stock benchmark .GSPTSE and a 0.8 percent fall in the Horizons Marijuana Life Sciences Index ETF (HMMJ.TO).
+ET, compared with a 0.75 percent gain in the Toronto stock benchmark and a 0.8 percent fall in the Horizons Marijuana Life Sciences Index ETF.

 “We were quite surprised by the demand and attention that our roadshows got,” Boris Jordan, executive chairman of the Wakefield, Massachusetts-based company, told Reuters.
 “Being one of the larger players in the U.S., there was a lot of attraction in investing in a company that has a multi-state footprint.”